Martins-Ops/MLOps-Project/README.md

 A bash script that executes commands to run the containerized app on kubernetes using `kubectl`, list the running pods and forward the container port to a host port
 - **upload_docker.sh**
 A bash script that executes commands to create a docker path using the format `docker ID/image name`, tag the docker image and finally push it to dockerhub.

+The Dockerfile contains all the commands a user could call on the command line to build the docker image.